BEYOND MULTIPLIERS: MANAGING THE RISKS OF OFFSETTING

 - Amrei von Hase, Biodiversity Specialist and Offset Practitioner

-- Naomi Nichol, BC Ministry of Forests, Lands and Natural Resource Operations
+- Naomi Nichol, British Columbia Ministry of Forests, Lands and Natural Resource Operations and Rural Development

 Session Leader: Joseph Bull